 Gavin Lux (11/23/97) is a shortstop who plays for the LA Dodgers.
-He was the first shortstop to be chosen in the 2016 MLB Draft, and was the 20th pick overall.
+He was the first shortstop chosen in the 2016 MLB Draft and the 20th pick overall.

-We’ve looked at recent auction data to bring you three of the most popular Lux rookie cards on the market right now.
+We’ve looked at recent auction data to bring you three of the most popular Lux rookie cards on the market.

 There’s a Bowman’s 1st logo located in the top left corner, while the back features a Bowman Briefing;